GIANTS FOUND IN NORTH AMERICA - Mary Sutherland

 The Berber Project by the late Dr. Barry Fell (Professor Emeritus of Harvard University) states that the Vikings believed North America was, at one time, a peninsula of North Africa.
 Herodotus

-the strictest control, with all funding and undertakings first being approved by the designated authorities.
-In 1891, the Egyptian Exploration Fund was established in Britain and, based off its
+strictest control, with all funding and undertakings first being approved by the designated authorities.
+In 1891, the Egyptian Exploration Fund was established in Britain and, based off its first page

 From the desires of James Smithson to create a legacy for himself, the Smithsonian Institution was born.
 Smithson died in 1829, leaving his fortune to his nephew James Henry Hungerford,

 stipulating that if Hungerford died without an heir, his inheritance would be passed over to the United States Government to be used for the increase and